ChilliWorks/ChilliSource/readme.md

 ---------------
 The [Project Setup](http://www.chilli-works.com/learn/tutorials-2/project-setup/) tutorial provides a good starting point for working with ChilliSource.
 It demonstrates how to create and build a new project.
 Also check out the other tutorials for more information.

-If you have any development questions or suggestions for improvements to the engine post them on the [Chilli Source Forum](http://forums.chilli-works.com/).
+If you have any development questions or suggestions for the engine please post them on the [Chilli Source Forum](http://forums.chilli-works.com/).
 Any bugs encountered should be reported using [Github Issues](https://github.com/chilliworks/chillisource/issues).

 Contribution
 ------------